dlaub3/blog/about.md

 **About me:**

-I'm a full stack web developer with a passion to learn.
-I enjoy JavaScript, Go, and Python, though I have the most professional experience with PHP and Perl.
-I'm a Linux and Docker lover.
+I'm a software engineer and I love programming the web.
+My background includes working with the LAMP stack on the backend and React/TypeScript on the frontend.
+I'm an AWS Certified Solutions Architect.